 - Place the tart pan on a baking sheet and bake for 10 minutes.
 Remove the parchment and beans and return to the oven for 10 minutes.

-- Meanwhile make the filling, finely grate the zest from 3 of the oranges.
+- Finely grate the zest from 3 of the oranges.
 Squeeze the juice from the orange until you have 175ml/6floz (¾ cup).

 - Beat the eggs and sugar together with a fork or balloon whisk until combined, then whisk in the juice, followed by the cream.
 Strain the mixture through a sieve, then stir in the orange zest.